TurboWarp/extensions/CONTRIBUTING.md

  - Use semicolons
  - We don't care which type of quotes you use

-If we dislike your style choices we will just fix it ourselves.

 ## Automated linting

 We use ESLint to automatically find problems in pull requests.
 To run our linting rules locally: